jorgebucaran/superfine/README.md

 ### `onupdate`

-This event is fired every time we try to update the element attributes.
+This event fires every time we try to update the element attributes.
 Use the `lastProps` attributes inside the event handler to check if any attributes changed or not.

 ```jsx
 import { h } from "superfine"